seal-io/docs/docs/application/environment.md

 # Environment

+> Note:
+> Since v0.4.0, environment introduces `Environment Type` to enhance management.

 An environment is the target of service deployment.
 A project may contain multiple environments.

+## Environment Type

+> Note:
+> Custom environment type is not supported at present.

+Before v0.4.0, the isolation between different environments is not guaranteed, which means we will run into the below problems.

+- A production-purpose [Connector](/operation/connector) can be referenced by an environment intended for testing.
+- A common developer can deploy a service into production-purpose environment.

+Starting with v0.4.0, each environment declares its purpose by its **type**, thus preventing that [User](/users/user) without the ability to operate (write) on that `Environment Type` from operating the environment.
+It is worth noting that [Connector](/operation/connector) also needs to declare what `Environment Type` it applies to.

+The system has 3 built-in environment types, which are **Development**, **Staging** and **Production**.

+- **Development** and **Staging** environments can be operated by any [User](/users/user).
+- **Production** environment can only be operated by **Manager** and **Administrator**, **General User** stays in read-only.

+By using environment types, we can get the following isolation features.

+- The environment can only reference the same type of [Connector](/operation/connector).
+- The project [members](/application/project#member-management) can only operate the environments of the type that their roles can operate, otherwise, they will be treated as project [Viewer](/application/project#add-members).

 ## View the Environment List